 The biggest lesson that you learn from heartbreak is that healthy relationships are built on healthy boundaries and poor boundaries give the other person the license to inadvertently manipulate you and take you for granted.
 You also learn to maintain individual identities and preferences in future relationships to come.

-Heartbreaks give you a perfect opportunity to reassess your life, your strengths and weaknesses, your dreams, your goals, your priorities and give you the strength to start afresh.
+A broken heart gives you the perfect opportunity to reassess your life, your strengths and weaknesses, your dreams, your goals, your priorities and give you the strength to start afresh.
 While venturing for productive catharsis you often explore your creative sides.
 Spending time with oneself, exploring your potentials, starting new projects, cultivating new ideas, ultimately lead you to become the highest versions of yourself.
-What is a better motivation than heartbreak?

-5) It teaches you empathy
+5) It teaches you empathy.

-Once you have faced a loss, crisis or a tragic incident, you know how it feels and you can empathize with someone else going through a similar situation and inspire them to believe in themselves in times of hardship.
+Once you have faced a loss, crisis, or a tragic incident, you know how it feels and you can empathize with someone else going through a similar situation and inspire them to believe in themselves in times of hardship.

 This makes you wiser, humble, compassionate and brave.

-6) You learn that it is better to be alone than being with the wrong person
+6) You learn that it is better to be alone than being with the wrong person.